 Chocolate Chips or “Nibs”

 If you like chunks of chocolate in your brownie mix, add them!!!
 Using organic chocolate chips or raw organic cacao nibs keeps the recipe healthy and tasty.
-Remember that chocolate chips has a high sugar content.
+Remember that chocolate chips have a high sugar content.
 I like to control how much and what kind of sugar I put in everything so I stick with the cacao nibs.

 Chocolate has so much more to offer